 We provide free tax education to teach English as a Second Language (ESL) individuals about their rights and responsibilities as taxpayers.
 The program also has the objective to identify and advocate for issues that impact low income taxpayers.

-We offer year-round, free tax education through one-on-one consultation, tax outreach at all our events, educational tax presentations during the tax season, educational presentations given to clients waiting for VITA services, access to a tax library, and tax information to LRC walk-in clients.
+We offer year-round, free tax education through one-on-one consultation, tax outreach at all our events, educational tax presentations during the tax season, educational presentations given to clients waiting for free tax preparation services, access to a tax library, and tax information to LRC walk-in clients.

 CUENTA CONMIGO (COUNT ME IN)